nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 <img src="https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board_protoboard/blob/main/protoboard_top.png" width="800">
 <img src="https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board_protoboard/blob/main/protoboard_bottom.png" width="800">

+# What is it?
+A breakout board for the STM32F103C8T6 MCU which can be purchased, fully assembled, from JLC PCB.
+See below for MCU specifications and a list of other MCUs which are pin-compatible with this breakout board.
+Using the STM32L151C8T6 MCU instead of the STM32F103C8T6 (see below for a comparison of their specifications), this board can be purchased for as little as $3.98/board in quantities of 10 ($5.11/board + $1 for a USB mini-B connector for a typical application).

 # How to order
 1. Download or clone this repository.
 2. Choose which board you'd like to have built.
-The "compact" version measures 0.85" x 2.25" and is meant to fit in a standard breadboard, giving you 1-2 wells on either side to connect components and/or jumper wires.
+The "compact" version measures 0.85" x 2.25" and is meant to fit in a standard breadboard, giving you 1-2 rows on either side to connect components and/or jumper wires.
 The "protoboard" version is the exact same layout but includes a prototyping area that resembles a half-size breadboard; it measures 1.9" x 3.9".
 3. Choose which components you want to include on your breakout board.
 If it's not one of the prepared arrangements below (Minimum, Standard, or Full), edit the bill of materials ("bom") to include only those components that you want.
 The easiest way to do this is probably to start with the "Everything" list and simply delete the rows of the components you don't want to include.
 4. Follow [these instructions for ordering an assembled PCB from JLCPCB or MakerFabs](https://github.com/nathancharlesjones/Embedded-for-Everyone/wiki/3.-Building-a-circuit-on-a-PCB-and-connecting-it-to-the-rest-of-the-embedded-device#ordering-an-assembled-pcb).